-She previously worked for fifteen years with (what is now) Healthcare Excellence Canada, designing the foundation’s collaborative improvement approach and writing/editing the Mythbusters series, debunking widely held beliefs about healthcare in Canada with best evidence.
+She holds an MFA (creative nonfiction), an MSc (medicine), and a bachelor of journalism with combined honours in biology.
+She previously spent fifteen years with Healthcare Excellence Canada, designing the foundation’s collaborative improvement approach and writing the Mythbusters series, which debunked widely held beliefs about Canadian healthcare using best evidence.

 Jenn Thornhill Verma’s CV | Follow Jenn